Politically Exposed Persons

 The RBI mandates that banks perform additional due diligence on the identity of PEPs.
 Any significant change in transaction amount or pattern could trigger further investigation by regulatory authorities.
 The PEP KYC process is more rigorous and requires additional documentation.

-Legal entities such as companies and trusts are high risk.
+Legal entities such as companies and trusts pose a higher risk.
 They could potentially be fronts for terror financing, narcotics smuggling, or other criminal activities.
 As per the PMLA-2023 amendments, financial institutions require proper due diligence on beneficial ownership.
+In the year 2024, RBI revised the definition of Foreign PEPs.

 PEP Lists in India

 Using commercial PEP lists such as Riskpro in India is a useful starting point.
-This company compiles politically exposed person list.
-But financial institutions can also use internal databases and shared accounts to identify a PEP’s network.
+This company compiles a Domestic PEPs list.
+However financial institutions can also use internal databases and shared accounts to identify a PEP’s network.
 Banks and financial institutions subject to anti-money laundering regulations should undertake PEP screening during the client onboarding process as part of their Know Your Customer (KYC) program.

 This is the only India-specific solution to identify PEP in banking companies in India.
 The API for this service is also available from the company.

 It is important to note that being a politician is not an indication of criminality.
-Banks and financial institutions can do business with politicians.
-But they should update senior executives with information about their relationship with PEPs.
-Top bank executives must know of the banking relationships with Heads of State, foreign government officials, or any other senior foreign political figure.
+Bank can enter into business relationship with politician.
+However, they should update senior executives with information about their relationship with PEPs.
+Top bank executives must know of the banking relationships with the Head of State, foreign government officials, or any other senior foreign political figure.

 Categories of PEP in India